IgnacioPorte/IgnacioPorte/README.md

     - Advance Programming ⚡
     - Data structures and algorithms 🧠👨‍💻
 - 🌱 I’m currently learning a little of everything
-- 😄 I’m looking to collaborate on open source proyects
+- 😄 I’m looking to collaborate on open source projects

 ### Languages: